franck-paul/hljs/mkdocs/docs/user-guide/usage.md

 ```

 !!! tip
-    A toolbar button is available for dcLegacyEditor (wiki/markown and wysiwyg in source mode) to select syntax:
+    A toolbar button is available for dcLegacyEditor (wiki/markown and wysiwyg in source mode), and also for dcCKEditor (xhtml in wysiwyg mode) to select syntax:

     ![dcLegacyEditor button](../img/hljs-toolbar-button.jpg)